QubesOS/qubes-doc/user/reference/glossary.md

 * Historical note: This term originally meant "a qube intended for running user software applications" (hence the name "app").

-* Historical note: This is the preferred term replacing the deprecated term "TemplateBasedVM."
+* Historical note: This is the preferred term replacing the deprecated term "app qube."

 disposable
 ----------